uc-cdis/gen3.org/content/resources/user/submit-data.md

 * * *

 Adding files to your new Gen3 project can be done using one of two methods.
 The gen3-client tool (shown in steps below) offers users an easy way to upload files to Amazon s3 buckets while simultaneously indexing the files and assigning them each a unique GUID or object_id.
 Alternatively, if your data files are already stored in the cloud and you are comfortable scripting or require something other than the default AWS bucket used by the gen3-client, we offer a [command line based file submission workflow](/resources/user/cli-submission).
 This method offers several other benefits including the possibility of using multiple cloud resources and submitting multiple batches of data set files at once.
-The following documentation will focus on uploading data files such as spreadsheets, sequencing data (BAM, FASTQ), assay results, images, PDFs, etc., to object storage using the gen3-client tool.
+The following documentation will focus on using the [gen3-client](/resources/user/gen3-client) to upload data files, including spreadsheets, sequencing data (BAM, FASTQ), assay results, images, PDFs, etc., to Amazon s3 cloud storage.

-Data files such as spreadsheets, sequencing data (BAM, FASTQ), assay results, images, PDFs, etc., are uploaded to object storage with the [gen3-client command-line tool](/resources/user/gen3-client).

 1. Download the latest [compiled binary](https://github.com/uc-cdis/cdis-data-client/releases/latest) for your operating system.
 2. Configure a profile with credentials downloaded from your Profile: